Best-Paying Nursing Jobs With an Associate Degree in Nursing

-RNs provide general patient care, including taking patients’ vital signs, giving medication, and assessing and recording any illnesses or injuries.
+Registered nurses provide general patient care, including taking patients' vital signs, giving medication, and assessing and recording any illnesses or injuries.
 They work at hospitals, clinics, community health centers, and other healthcare facilities.
-An RN can receive licensure with an ADN and can increase their earning potential by pursuing a certificate.
+An RN can receive licensure with an ADN and can increase their earning potential by pursuing a certificate or higher education.

 Oncology nurses work with cancer patients.
 They take on high-pressure jobs, often working with terminally ill patients.
 Their duties include administering chemotherapy and IVs with the oversight of a physician.
 They also communicate with patients' families, which requires patience and compassion.
 These nurses need RN licensure and the oncology certified nurse credential.